hyunjink12/IBM-Bob-Hackathon/README.md

    ```
    Or restart the backend — startup runs the pipeline automatically.

 The `EpaRinFileClient` filters the CSV down to canonical rows (RIN Year == Transfer Year AND QAP Service Type == "Unverified") and upserts them tagged `source="epa_emts"`.
 Old EPA rows are replaced; existing Yahoo/EIA data is untouched.
-If the CSV is missing entirely, the RIN revenue line drops out of the margin composition and the RIN card shows `—`; everything else keeps working.
+If the CSV is missing entirely, the D6 RIN value layer drops out of the composition and the RIN card shows `—`; everything else keeps working.

 ## Blending economics